top of page

 Pretty much right after the river crossing the ladders, chains and ropes start.
 The trail isn't very well marked and even though we were looking for the pink ribbons we went off trail a couple of times.
 The are also some side trails up the boulders and its hard to tell which path is the actual trail.
 Yamap was really helpful here when figuring out which way to go.

-The forest part is a nice little challenge but the real highlight are the views of the large granite face and climbing on the granite boulders.
-Unique for Japan.
+The forest part is a nice little challenge but the real highlight are the many viewpoints of the large granite face and climbing on the granite boulders.
+Unique in Japan.

 We took the other route back down and I would definitely recomend doing the loop to get some other viewpoints and some more climbing/rope sections.
 It took us 7:25h in total but the estimate is around 10h, so keep that in mind.